Geology: Earth & Environmental Sciences, BSLAS

 Six to eight hours Environmental Studies electives. (see Geology advisor for list of approved courses)6-8

-for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Geology (Sciences & Letters), Earth & Environmental Sciences Concentration
+for the degree of Bachelor of Science in Liberal Arts & Sciences in Geology (Sciences & Letters), Earth & Environmental Sciences Concentration

 Sample Sequence